 Moderately green tariffs

-Some larger electricity suppliers will own or have partnerships with a mixture of green (renewable) and brown (regular fossil fuel) generators.
-Their standard tariff will provide electricity from a mix of sources, while the green tariff will be backed up by the REGOs from their low carbon electricity sources.
+Some larger electricity suppliers own or have partnerships with a mixture of renewable and fossil fuel generators.
+Their standard tariff will provide electricity from a mix of sources, while the green tariff will be backed up by REGO certificates.